Chartered Manager (Level 6) and NHS Leadership Academy Mary Seacole Award

 There are no additional costs for the CMI and optional NHS Leadership Academy Mary Seacole awards.

-Apprenticeships are paid using employer levy.
-Levy Paying Employers and Non-Levy Paying Employers, please read our Tuition and Apprenticeship Service Account Guide for more information and instructions.
+The apprenticeship tuition fee is paid using employer levy.
+Levy Paying Employers and Non-Levy Paying Employers, please read the DAS and Tuition steps within our Apprenticeships Process – Employer Guide for more information and instructions.

 Additional Funding